rayalan/binary-adages/content/pages/profile-interview-answers.md

 [^common]: I have mixed thoughts about the standardization of so many interview questions.
 Done right, it helps everyone be on the same page -- employers get thoughtful answers that tell them what the employee will be like, and employees get to prepare answers that best represent them.
 The dark side is that it may favor employees with certain skills (e.g., recalling prepared stories under pressure, viewing their experiences as dynamic stories) that aren't really relevant to the job.

-[^interview]: Here's an outline for an blog article:
+[^interview]: Here's an outline for a blog article:
   - At one point, I saw understanding how people thought on their feet as one of the main points of interviews.
   - Over time, though, I've shifted my perspective to caring far more about how the person sees the world, how they act in a variety of situations, and what they are capable of.
   - In this view, experience and knowledge are far more important signals about who the candidate is than ends in and of themselves.
   - While quick thinking on the fly is a valuable skill, especially in crisis situations, it isn't the only skill that matters.
   - The ideal interview involves accurately understanding what the candidate brings to the company (both strengths and liabilities) and whether the company is a good fit for the candidate.

- And while I still think that's an important question, I've gradually  I would have put more emphasis on my ability to match these answers to the corresponding questions in the interview and tell the story in a succinct and compelling way.

-  Why not give employers a leg up by answering some of the common questions ahead of time

 # Past behavior